RancidDax/namazu.tools/top.md

 If solved correctly, Omega will cast it's enrage: **Ion Efflux**.

 ## Phase 4: Blue Screen

 {: .damage }
 > Depending on team comp or damage needs, mDPS LB3 can be sent at the end of P3 or at the start of P4.
 Sending in P4 requires 2 mins to be used during **monitors**.

-This phase is fairly straight forward, with each player taking a protean and then stacking south of the boss.
+This phase is fairly straight forward, with each player taking a protean and then taking two stacks south of the boss.
+This set of mechanics repeats 3 times.
 Just before the 2nd proteans, the party must step in to avoid **Wave Repeater**.
 Similiarly, after the 3rd stack the party must wait, and then step in to avoid another **Wave Repeater**.

 If two stacks appear on one side of the boss, the southmost stack adjusts to the other side, and the opposite sides mDPS flexes.